Harman Grisewood: Writing

 Following his retirement Grisewood was at the centre of a major sensation.
 His autobiography One Thing at a Time (1968) described the conflict over Anthony Eden's attempt to force the BBC to treat the Suez Crisis of 1956 as a national war.
 Grisewood claimed that this included a plan to take over the BBC completely quoting Eden's press secretary William Clark.
 Clark later maintained that the plans had never been so drastic but there was a buzz of scandal and the story was debated in the House of Commons.

 At the time in question Sir Ian Jacob, Director-General of the BBC, was absent abroad.
 Grisewood insisted that differing views of the crisis taken by public and press must be reported in both overseas and UK broadcasts, and that the opposition had a right to reply to Government broadcasts.
 His influence was crucial in the Governor's decision to resist pressure from Eden and to protect the BBC's tradition of impartiality.

-Though a private person he loved feeling in the thick of things, the novelist in him revelling in complex narratives and intrigues.
-In retirement he reminisced about discussions with Harold Wilson in the dead of night.
 He published three novels, The Recess, The Last Cab on the Rank, and a spy story Stratagem as well as The Painted Kipper.
-He possessed a writer's itch producing stories, poetry and long observant funny letters in a lovely flowing hand.
+He is remembered for his stories, poetry, and letters.

-Private life
+Personal life

 Grisewood married Margaret Clotilde Bailey in 1940, during the Second World War Blitz on London.
 They spent their wedding night under the kitchen table in Chelsea with the poet and artist David Jones as bombs fell around them.
-They then spent their honeymoon at Pigotts, Eric Gill's craft community set in the beechwood forest at Speen, Buckinghamshire.
+Jones wrote two poems as wedding gifts, "Prothalamion" and "Epithalamion", which eventually were published in the 2002 collection Wedding Poems.
+The couple then spent their honeymoon at Pigotts, Eric Gill's craft community set in the beechwood forest at Speen, Buckinghamshire.
 During his career at the BBC he lived in London and had one daughter.